git-town/git-town/website/src/commands/append.md

-The _append_ command creates a new feature branch with the given name as a direct child of the current branch and brings over all uncommitted changes to the new feature branch.
+The _append_ command creates a new feature branch with the given name as a direct child of the current branch and brings over all uncommitted changes to the new branch.
 Before it does that, it [syncs](sync.md) the current branch to ensure commits into the new branch are on top of the current state of the repository.

 ### Example